llamastack/llama-stack-client-typescript/README.md

 See [the contributing documentation](./CONTRIBUTING.md).

+Note: This project uses [yarn](https://classic.yarnpkg.com/) v1 as its package manager for development.
+Please ensure you have yarn installed before contributing.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.